-The material features of the Director Share Option Plan are summarized below.
+The material features of the director share option plan (the "Director Share Option Plan") are summarized below.

 Administration

 The Director Share Option Plan is administered by the Board.
 The Board determines which non-employee directors of the Company or related entities of the Company are eligible to receive Director Options under the Director Share Option Plan.
 In addition, the Board administers and interprets the Director Share Option Plan and may adopt, amend, prescribe or rescind any administrative guidelines or other rules and regulations relating to the Director Share Option Plan, as it deems appropriate.